It’s been a tough morning.

 Are Essential Legal Documents in Place?

 IMPORTANT NOTE: Again, I am not an attorney and this explanation is provided for information purposes only.
 It is not legal advice.
-For an explanation of legal documents are needed for your family situation, consult an attorney with knowledge of the rules in the state where your parents live.
+For an explanation of the legal documents needed for your family situation, consult an attorney with knowledge of the rules in the state where your parents live.

 Regardless of your family situation, as your parents age it’s important to know that they have basic legal documents in place that make clear their intentions for how they want things managed and who they designate to act on their behalf.